SumitPandey-cloud/EXP_8_MATRICES_2D_ARRAY/README.md

 # Experiment 8 :- To study and implement C++ 2D Array - Matrices
 ## AIM: -
 To learn how to implement 2D arrays (Matrices) in C++ and its operations like addition, multiplcation , diagonal addition and comparing 2 rows
 ##  Theory: -
-Arrays can be categorised in 2 types as follows: -
+There are two kinds of arrays, namely;

-1. One dimensional array
+Single dimensional array

-2. Multi dimensional array
+Multi dimensional array

-In this experiments we are going to learn about 2 dimensional arrrays also known as matrices.
+These experiments aim to teach us about 2D arrrays also called matrices.

-### Advantages of 2D matrices in data structres: -
+Advantages of Two-Dimensional Matrices in Data Structures: -

 1 .
-Easy accesiblilty of elements as elemeents can be accesed via its indexing 2 .
-It is easy to implement requiring only 2 for loops.
-3 .
-It stores multiple elements of the same type in the same name 4 .
-Any data with fixed size can be stored
+Accessibility to the elements is easy since we can locate them via their indices.<br> 2 .
+This is very simple and uses only two loops. <br>3 .
+It contains many similar typed elements under one name<br> 4 .
+Any data having a fixed size can be stored in it<br>

-### Applications of Matrices in data structures: -
+## Applications of Matrices in Data Structures: -

-1. Signal Processing: - Matrices represnt signals and filtering can be done
+Signal Processing: - Signals are represented by matrices for filtering purposes.

-2. Optimizing: - Used in linear programming to represent constraints.
+Optimizing: - Linear programming constraints are represented using matrices.

-3. Statistics: - Matrices are to represent data and can be used for different operations.
+Statistics: - Matrices represent data and have various operations that they can perform on this data.

-4. Network Analysis: -  Matrices are used to represnt graphs therefore showing the shortests paths.
+Network Analysis: - Graphs are represnted by matrices thus showing the shortests paths.

-### Basic Operations on Matrices: -
+## Basic Operations on Matrices: -

-1. Taking Inputs for elements and storing them in the matrix.
+Taking Inputs for elements and storing them in the matrix.

-2. Taking transpose of a matrix.
+Taking transpose of a matrix.

-3. Addition of two matrices.
+Addition of two matrices.

-4. Subtraction of two matrices.
+Subtraction of two matrices.

-5. Multiplication of two matrices.
+Multiplication of two matrices

 ## Code:
 ```